 Food & Culture Highlights

-Food in Flamenco, Tapas and Wine Tour in Malaga USD 105 reflects regional produce and neighbourhood traditions.
+Food in Self-guided e-scavenger hunt in Ypres USD 37 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.